nikitavoloboev/data/programming-languages/rust/rust-libraries/rust-libraries.md

 - [simple-mutex](https://github.com/stjepang/simple-mutex) - Simple mutex, faster than std and smaller than parking_lot.
 - [remem](https://github.com/rylev/remem) - Utility for reusing memory.
 - [aho-corasick](https://github.com/BurntSushi/aho-corasick) - Library for finding occurrences of many patterns at once with SIMD acceleration in some cases.
+- [inline-python](https://github.com/fusion-engineering/inline-python) - Inline Python code directly in your Rust code.
+- [socket2-rs](https://github.com/alexcrichton/socket2-rs) - Provide as direct as possible access to the system's functionality for sockets as possible.

 ## Cargo Plugins